FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 Once the JSON response for a specified time series has been retrieved, displaying the raw data is of little use to an end user.
 It must be manipulated to be displayed in a bar chart, line graph or table listing.
-This is not within the domain of **Quantum Leap** as it not a graphical tool, but can be delegated to a mashup or dashboard component such as [Wirecloud](https://github.com/Fiware/catalogue/blob/master/processing/README.md#Wirecloud) or
+This is not within the domain of **QuantumLeap** as it not a graphical tool, but can be delegated to a mashup or dashboard component such as [Wirecloud](https://github.com/Fiware/catalogue/blob/master/processing/README.md#Wirecloud) or